RandyPayano/Postgres-DataModeling-Project/README.md

-Introduction:
+<h1>Introduction<h1>

 Sparkify, a startup, wants to analyze the data they've gathered on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in learning about the songs that users are listening to.
 They currently lack an easy way to query their data, which is stored in a directory of JSON logs on user activity on the app, in addition to a directory containing JSON metadata on the songs in their app.

 They would like to build a Postgres database with tables optimized for song play analysis queries.
 To conduct our analysis, several steps must be completed, including the creation of a database schema and an ETL pipeline.
 The database and ETL pipeline will be validated against the expected results by running SQL queries provided by Sparkify's analytics team.

-We will define fact and dimension tables for a star schema for a specific analytic focus, as well as write an ETL pipeline that uses Python and SQL to transfer data from files in two local directories into these tables in Postgres.
+As the Data Engineer assigned to this project, I will define fact and dimension tables for a star schema for a specific analytic focus, as well as write an ETL pipeline that uses Python and SQL to transfer data from files in two local directories into these tables in Postgres.

 Database star schema: